-- Demonstrate knowledge and application of sanitation, safety and personal hygiene. - Demonstrate ability to work as a team member in a group setting towards a common goal. - Effective use of written, oral, listening and electronic communication in a foodservice management environment.
+- Demonstrate accuracy in applying competencies in purchasing, cost control management and labor cost control. - Demonstrate knowledge and application of sanitation, safety and personal hygiene. - Demonstrate ability to work as a team member in a group setting towards a common goal. - Effective use of written, oral, listening and electronic communication in a foodservice management environment.

-- Students will be able to proficiently apply foodservice sanitation principals as it relates to the profession. - Demonstrate the proper application and understanding of cooking methods. - Demonstrate an applied understanding of calculating costs and apply procedures in order to run a cost effective foodservice establishment.
+- Students will be able to proficiently apply foodservice sanitation principles as it relates to the profession. - Demonstrate the proper application and understanding of cooking methods. - Demonstrate an applied understanding of calculating costs and apply procedures in order to run a cost effective foodservice establishment.